 Wireless Application Environment (WAE) is part of the WAP Forum's effort to specify an application framework for wireless terminals such as mobile phones, pagers, and PDAs.
-The framework extends and leverages other WAP technologies, including WTP and WSP, as well as other Internet technologies such as XML, URLs, scripting, and various media types.
+The framework extends and leverages other WAP technologies, including session, transport and security protocols, as well as other Internet technologies such as XML, URLs, scripting, and various media types.
 The effort enables operators, manufacturers, and content developers to meet the challenges in building advanced and differentiated services and implementations in a fast and flexible manner.

-This document provides a general overview of the overall WAE architecture.
-This specification also represents the root document of the Wireless Application Environment (WAE) specification hierarchy, i.e., the normative document hierarchy.
+This document provides a general overview of the overall WAE version 2.1 architecture and provides further convergence with the Internet by building on the initial WAE convergence release, WAE version 2.0.
+This specification also represents the root document of the Wireless Application Environment (WAE) version 2.1 specification hierarchy, i.e., the normative document hierarchy.
 The document represents the core of the WAE specifications, from which additional WAE specification documents have evolved.
 For this reason, chapters or sections in this document reference all other WAE specifications and certain sections may be moved to other specifications in the future.
 For additional information on the WAP architecture, refer to "Wireless Application Protocol Architecture Specification" [WAPArch].